iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 ### WaterTable

 `WaterTable`s may be inconsistent in adjacent `Block`s as the `Block` border may act as a water conduit or barrier.

+### LayerOrder

+`LayerOrder` represents the top-down order of `IMaterials` (through its `LayerOrderOrdersMaterials` relationship) in the `Stratums` in a `Block`.
+A `Block` may or may not have a `LayerOrder` child, as a "layer cake" analogy for the `Stratum`s may not be possible.

+The following layer constraints must be met:

+- No `IMaterial` appears more than once in the layer ordering.
+- At any vertical line in the `Block` the `IMaterial`s of the intersected `Stratum`s must appear in the same order as in the layer ordering.
+  - However, there may be fewer `Stratum`s than ordered `IMaterial`s, so any ordered `IMaterial` may be "missing" at the vertical line.
+A missing `IMaterial` can be thought of as an infinitely thin `Stratum`.

 **Meaning and naming of WaterTable is still under discussion.**